Skip to content

 Displaying walking directions in your trip plan

-Click on the + symbol next the walking portion of your trip plan for turn-by-turn directions.
-The walking path will also show up on the Google Map.
+click the plus (+) icon next to the walking portion of your trip plan to see turn-by-turn directions. the walking path also appears on the google map.

 Bus stop signs